docker-solr/docker-solr/README.md

 ## Running Solr with host-mounted directories

-Typically users first want to run a single standalone Solr server in a container, with a single core fore data, while storing data in a local directory.
+Typically users first want to run a single standalone Solr server in a container, with a single core for data, while storing data in a local directory.
 This is a convenient mechanism for developers, and could be used for single-server production hosts too.

 ```console